RedMser/godot-fluent-translation/README.md

 ## Features

 - Load .ftl translation files via the `TranslationFluent` resource or Project Settings.
-- Support for args (variables) and attributes.
+- Support for args (variables), terms and attributes.
+- Register custom functions that can be called in placeables.
 - Generate .ftl files from scene files via the [`FluentGenerator`](#ftl-generator) singleton.
+- Optionally strip comments on exported FTL files.

 ## Available Versions